Hydra, Theoretical Physics' compute cluster

 There are some commands which are specific to the queueing system.
 These are detailed below but they are also available in a one-page cheat sheet for your referral later on.COMPILING

-If you're compiling an MPI program, the following commands will call the compiler, linking in the necessary MPI libraries:
+If you're compiling an MPI program, the following commands will call the compiler, linking in the necessary MPI libraries (once you have the openmpi module loaded, as mentioned in SOFTWARE LIBRARIES below):

 mpicc, mpicxx, mpif90.